lip6/ITSTools-web/gal.md

 The outline view provides an abstract overview of the GAL system.

-The formatter allows to indent and otherwise edit whitespaces to make the input look nicer.
+The formatter allows to indent and otherwise edit whitespace to make the input look nicer.
 It can be accessed through a right-click->format, or with the key combination Ctrl-Shift-F.

 Templates are proposed to build a new system or transition, accessed through ctrl-space.
 Some quick-fix actions are also defined to correct name conflicts for instance.